 Finite supply: unlike cash or equities gold cannot be simply created.

 The risks and downsides of investing in gold

 Cost: physical gold can be more expensive than gold-based equities or gold exchange traded funds.
 The tax advantages help balance out these costs.

 Income: physical gold doesn’t pay you a dividend like other asset classes.

 Volatility: like any asset class the value of your investment can fluctuate.

 Liquidity: certain types of gold are more liquid than others so it’s important that you’ve had the correct guidance.
 Buy from a reputable UK gold dealer that can offer a Buy Back Guarantee as this will create instant liquidity when you need it.

 Storage costs: some buyers are reluctant to keep their gold at home.
 If you do store your gold, make sure it’s kept in a safe place.
 Alternatively you can opt to have your gold stored – for a fee.
-Make sure your gold is stored within a London Bullion Market Vault (LBMA) and is segregated, allocated and fully insured (which essentially means your gold is kept within its own mini vault).
+Make sure your gold is stored within a secure vault and is segregated, allocated and fully insured (which essentially means your gold is kept within its own mini vault).

 Delivery: some providers will charge you for delivery while others won’t.
 Make sure it is properly insured while in transit.

 Authenticity: make sure that what you’ve bought is authentic.
 Some providers will supply a Certificate of Authenticity.